 We found 4 orthopedic reconstructive surgeons who accept Aetna Leap Everyday Plus near Princeton, NJ.

-Dr. Hari Bezwada is an orthopedic reconstructive surgeon in Princeton, NJ, Ewing, NJ, and Monroe Township, NJ.
-Clinical interests for Dr. Bezwada include knee problems, hip replacement, and arthroscopic surgery.
-Dr. Bezwada is professionally affiliated with Princeton HealthCare System and Capital Health.
-Before performing his residency at New York-Presbyterian Hospital, Columbia University Medical Center, and a hospital affiliated with Drexel University, Dr. Bezwada attended Albany Medical College for medical school.
-Dr. Bezwada has received a 4.0 out of 5 star rating by his patients.
-Blue Cross/Blue Shield, Devon Health Services, and Aetna HSA are among the insurance carriers that Dr. Bezwada takes.
+Dr. Hari Bezwada works as an orthopedic reconstructive surgeon in Princeton, NJ, Ewing, NJ, and Monroe Township, NJ.
+The average patient rating for Dr. Bezwada is 4.0 stars out of 5.
+Dr. Bezwada's areas of expertise include knee problems, hip replacement, and arthroscopic surgery.
+He is affiliated with Princeton HealthCare System and Capital Health.
+Dr. Bezwada accepts Blue Cross/Blue Shield, Devon Health Services, Aetna HSA, and more.
+He studied medicine at Albany Medical College.
+His training includes residency programs at New York-Presbyterian Hospital, Columbia University Medical Center, and a hospital affiliated with Drexel University.

 Clinical interests: Hip Problems, Revision Arthroplasty, Total Knee Replacement, Knee Problems, Arthroscopic Surgery, ...
 (Read more)

-Dr. John Nolan specializes in adult orthopedic reconstructive surgery and sports medicine.
-Dr. Nolan has a 3.0 out of 5 star average patient rating.
-Clinical interests for Dr. Nolan include knee problems, total hip replacement, and sports injuries.
-His hospital/clinic affiliations include Princeton HealthCare System, Capital Health, and St. Mary Medical Center.
-He accepts Blue Cross/Blue Shield, Coventry, TRICARE, and more.
+Dr. John Nolan's areas of specialization are adult orthopedic reconstructive surgery and sports medicine.
+Patient reviews placed him at an average of 3.0 stars out of 5.
+Dr. Nolan's clinical interests include knee problems, total hip replacement, and sports injuries.
+His professional affiliations include Princeton HealthCare System, Capital Health, and St. Mary Medical Center.
+Dr. Nolan honors Blue Cross/Blue Shield, Coventry, and TRICARE, as well as other insurance carriers.
 He is open to new patients.
-Dr. Nolan graduated from Thomas Jefferson University, Jefferson Medical College and then he performed his residency at Delaware County Memorial Hospital and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University.
+He studied medicine at Thomas Jefferson University, Jefferson Medical College.
+Dr. Nolan's training includes residency programs at Delaware County Memorial Hospital and a hospital affiliated with MCP Hahnemann School of Medicine, Allegheny University.